consolelog/rock-songs-task/README.md

 Rock Songs
 =======================

 We've created this problem to evaluate how developers tackle a real-world problem.
 The task should take up to 2 hours for a mid-level front-end developer.
-We don't want you to spend too much time on it, so if you can't complete it within 2 hours feel free to leave a comment in your code describing where you had trouble with and how you would tackle the problem if you had more time.
+We don't want you to spend too much time on it, so if you can't complete it within 2 hours feel free to leave a comment in your code describing where you had trouble and how you would tackle the problem if you had more time.

 If you've stumbled across this and want to work at [Streamtime](http://streamtime.net) feel free to submit it too.
 Even if we're not looking at the time, it doesn't hurt to have a chat to see what we have available.